dceejay/RedMap/README.md

  - **unknown** : pseudo NATO style yellow square.
  - **earthquake** : black circle - diameter proportional to `msg.mag`.

+#### NATO Symbology

+You can use NATO symbols via <a href="https://github.com/spatialillusions/milsymbol" target="_new">milsymbol.js</a>.
+To do this you need to supply a `msg.SIDC` instead of an icon, for example:

+    {   name: "Emergency Medical Operation",
+        lat: 51.05,
+        lon: -1.35,
+        SIDC:"ENOPA-------"
+    }

 ### Buildings

 The OSM Buildings layer is available in the layers menu.
 You can replace this with a building of your own by